njuwill/bigfoot-tutorials/rstudio/RStudio Tutorial.md

 In batch mode, your script will be run from the beginning to the end without interruption.
 The lines in your script will be played sequentially in `console` section.
 If there is error occurs, your script will stop at the error step in `console` section and wait for your input.

+Here are a list of sample R scripts to for your to try big data tasks on `bigfoot`.

+* dplyr-csv.R

+    Open a 6G csv file through Spark and query it as a data frame.
+Create group counts in a box plot.

+* dplyr-hpc-jobs.R

+    Open json files and parquet database table file from Spark and join them to generate a HPC job counts report by groud id.

+* dplyr-json-join.R

+    Read json files with Spark and join them to get a user counts by group id.
+Make a box plot.
+This is part of the tests for `dplyr-json-join.R`.

+* dplyr-json.R

+    Read json files with Spark, check data frame schema.

+* dplyr-parquet.R

+    Load parquet data file from Hive warehouse and process it as a data frame.
+Use aggregation to create HPC job report for a user by projects.

+* dplyr-test.R

+    Query data base table through Spark and DBI.
+Generate user job count report by projects.

+* impala-plot.R

+    Fast query on a single big table to create project job counting report.
+Make a boxplot to present the results.

+* impala-test.R

+   Very basic `impala` `jdbc` test for R. Show database table list and total job number count.

+* sparklyr-test.R

+    Open table through Spark and run query to create project job count.
+Present results with box plot.